Are you headed to Sky Top Orchard in Flat Rock, North Carolina? Discover the 8 best things to do at Sky Top apple orchard this fall.

 Take A Beautiful Fall Hike

-Hiking in and around Asheville in the fall is beautiful.
-If you are looking to hike off all of that sugar, why not head to the Carl Sandburg home, Chimney Rock, or check out one of our favorite fall hikes around the Blue Ridge Parkway?
-DuPont State Forest is also extremely popular around this time of the year.
+Hiking in and around Asheville in the fall is a must.
+If you are looking to hike off all of that sugar, why not head to the Carl Sandburg home, Chimney Rock, or check out one of our favorite fall hikes?

 Have You Been To Sky Top Orchard For Apple Picking?